JJTech0130/launchservices/README.md

-# What is Launch Services?
+# What is LaunchServices?

-Launch Services is an almost completely undocumented service that is critical for launching applications on macOS and iOS.
+LaunchServices is an almost completely undocumented service that is critical for launching applications on macOS and iOS.

-# How does Launch Services work?
+# How does LaunchServices work?

-`lsd`, the Launch Services daemon, is responsible for most of the heavy lifting.
+`lsd`, the LaunchServices daemon, is responsible for most of the heavy lifting.
 APIs such as `LSApplicationWorkspace` communicate with it over XPC in order to perform tasks and register applications with it.

 `lsd` creates a giant database of all applications on the system, and uses this database to determine which application to launch when a file is opened or a URL is clicked.

-## Launch Services Database
+## LaunchServices Database

 ### Where is the database located?
 On macOS, several versions of the database exist, one for each user.
 You can find their locations like this: